 When you graduate, drop below half-time, or withdraw from your academic program, you will receive a six-month grace period for your Direct Subsidized and Unsubsidized Loans.
 Once your grace period ends, you must begin repaying your loan(s).
 If the loan is subsidized interest is not accruing during this time.

 There are several repayment options available to students.
-Please visit the Direct Loan Repayment website for repayment plan information.
+Please visit the Federal Student Aid website for repayment plan information.
 Students who are interested in determining what their estimated monthly payment might be can consult a loan calculator.